MicrosoftDocs/fabric-docs/docs/security/disaster-recovery-guide.md

 ## What does the Fabric disaster recovery plan include?

 The goal of the Fabric disaster recovery plan is to keep your organization's data safe and accessible.
 Power BI, now a part of the Fabric, has a solid disaster recovery system in place.
-For other Fabric experiences, while a full disaster recovery system isn't currently supported, the [Disaster Recovery capacity setting](#disaster-recovery-capacity-setting) makes it possible to ensure that that data stored in OneLake is backed up across regions.
+For other Fabric experiences, while a full disaster recovery system isn't currently supported, the [disaster decovery capacity setting](#disaster-recovery-capacity-setting) makes it possible to ensure that that data stored in OneLake is backed up across regions.
 This means that even if there's a regional disaster, you can still access your data.

 ### Power BI